 Eligible organizations need to submit a completed federal application for eligibility to the Property Management Office for review and approval/disapproval.
 A federal application for eligibility can be downloaded from the Division of General Services, Property website at the following link:

 After the Property Management Office has approved the federal application, the approved organization will be notified and they can begin obtaining federal surplus property.
 Approved organizations should forward their property requests to the Federal Property Allocation Officer.
 The Federal Property Allocation Officer will work with departments to obtain the requested property.

 Yes.
-Service and handling charges are placed on all property which is distributed by this agency.
-The fees are based on total expenses in acquiring, transporting, warehousing and transferring the property, but are equalized by fair value and other contributing factors.
+Service and handling charges are placed on all federal surplus property which is distributed through the Alaska Federal Surplus Property Program.
+The fees are based on total expenses in acquiring, transporting, warehousing, transferring, and other contributing cost factors.

 Approved organizations (referred to as “donees” by the federal government) that have obtained federal surplus property through the Alaska Federal Surplus Property Program are required to abide by the restrictions and requirements cited below: